 - Backpacking gear and food for multiple nights on the trail

-- Good physical condition to be physically active for about 8-9 hours daily on uneven terrain
+- Good physical condition to hike with a fully-loaded backpack and be physically active for about 8-9 hours daily on uneven terrain

 - Backpacking experience including ability to run your own camp following Leave No Trace principles